BIDMCDigitalPsychiatry/LAMP-platform/docs/todo/Types of Users/Consortium Partner Guidelines and Principles 384fbab43007499c923d385e87aadbea.md

+---
-# Consortium Partner Guidelines and Principles
+title: Consortium Partner Guidelines and Principles
+slug: consortium_guidelines
+---
 **Consortium Partners utilize the LAMP Platform at no-cost;** the guidelines and principles below outline the benefits and expectations:

 ## ① **Support**